 P&O Cruises / We / Our / Us means Carnival plc.
 You means you and all guests in your booking.
-You are entering into this contract with Carnival plc trading as P&O Cruises, ARBN 107 998 443.
+You are entering into this contract with Carnival plc trading as P&O Cruises Australia (P&O Cruises), ARBN 107 998 443.

 - Your Agreement with Us

-These and Your Booking Confirmation are the Terms and Conditions under which You book Your cruise holiday and travel on any P&O Cruises Australia product We sell You.
+These and Your Booking Confirmation are the Terms and Conditions under which You book Your cruise holiday and travel on any P&O Cruises product We sell You.
 Once We have received the first payment towards Your cruise holiday, a legally binding agreement on these Booking and Travel Conditions becomes effective between all guests on Your booking(s) and Us.
-By making a payment, You represent that You accept and have authority from all guests on Your booking(s) to accept on their behalf, our Booking and Travel Conditions.
-Parents/Legal guardians accept the Booking and Travel Conditions on behalf of their children.
+By making a payment, You represent that You accept and have authority from all guests (or their parent/ legal guardian) on Your booking(s) to accept on their behalf, our Booking and Travel Conditions.
+Parents/legal guardians accept the Booking and Travel Conditions on behalf of their children.
 It is important that You and all guests in Your booking read them carefully and understand them.